 The earlier Chance fracture was treated as a separate entity but modern textbooks use the term flexion distraction injuries and chance fractures as synonyms.

 Mcfee et al in their mechanism of injury listed both the injuries and their mechanisms

 Chance fractures are horizontal avulsion injuries of the vertebral bodies caused by flexion around an axis anterior to the anterior longitudinal ligament.
-The entire vertebra is pulled apart by a strong tensile force due to failure of bony elements and leaving ligamentous structures intact.
+The entire vertebra is pulled apart by a strong tensile force due to a failure of bony elements and leaving ligamentous structures intact.

-In flexion distraction injuries, the flexion axis is posterior to the anterior longitudinal ligament.
+In flexion-distraction injuries, the flexion axis is posterior to the anterior longitudinal ligament.
 The anterior column fails in compression, whereas the middle and posterior columns fail in tension.
 This injury is unstable because the ligamentum flavum, interspinous ligaments, and supraspinous ligaments usually are disrupted.

 The characteristic feature of a flexion-distraction injury is primarily tensile failure of the posterior ligamentous complex, facet capsules, and intervertebral disc or bone itself.
 Injuries rarely occur through bone alone and are most commonly the result of osseous and ligamentous failure.

 Chance fracture represents a pure bony injury extending from posterior to anterior through the spinous process, pedicles, and vertebral body, respectively and in its true original sense, it is quite rare now.

 The Chance fracture was first described by G.Q.
 Chance in 1948.

 Chance fractures later became known as “seat-belt fractures” or “seat-belt injuries” as it was the most common cause after the advent of lap seat belts in cars.
 A head-on collision would cause the passenger wearing a lap-belt to suddenly be flexed at the waist, thus creating tremendous stress on the posterior elements of the vertebra.